Welcome to BUS611: Data Management

 Course Introduction

-The world of business is changing, and database management systems are at the heart of modern business information systems.
+The business world is changing, and database management systems are at the heart of modern business information systems.
 Like any other resource, corporate data must be effectively managed to ensure the organization's ongoing success.
 Data management, which focuses on data collection, storage, and retrieval, thus constitutes a core activity for any business or organization.

 For example, you may work for an organization that requires a data management department.
 You need to decide which technologies will best fit the organization's needs.
 Some technologies include MySQL, Microsoft Access, SQL, Oracle, RDBMS, and dBASE.
 To select the best technology for your organization, you will first need to analyze and compare data to choose the correct type of data management.
 You will develop a data management plan to improve the organization's decision-making capabilities.